ethanhs/personal-puppet/README.md

  - My server running Ubuntu Server (also waiting for Focal)

-Note that this config is inspired by https://github.com/asottile/personal-puppet, and I am greatly endebted to Anthony for help in setting this config up, so thanks to him!
+Note that this config is inspired by https://github.com/asottile/personal-puppet, and I am greatly indebted to Anthony for help in setting this config up, so thanks to him!